Human trafficking in Paraguay

-Paraguay is a source and transit country for women and children subjected to trafficking in persons, specifically sex trafficking, as well as a source and transit country for men, women, and children in forced labor.
-Most Paraguayan trafficking victims are found in Argentina, Spain, and Bolivia; smaller numbers of victims are exploited in Brazil, Chile, France, South Korea, and Japan.
+In 2009, Paraguay was a source and transit country for women and children subjected to trafficking in persons, specifically sex trafficking, as well as a source and transit country for men, women, and children in forced labor.
+Most Paraguayan trafficking victims were found in Argentina, Spain, and Bolivia; fewer victims were exploited in Brazil, Chile, France, South Korea, and Japan.
 In one case, 44 suspected Paraguayan trafficking victims were detained at the international airport in Amsterdam, and Dutch authorities arrested the alleged trafficking offender.
 In another case, 13 Paraguayan women were found in conditions of forced prostitution in a brothel in La Paz, Bolivia.
 Paraguay was a destination country for 30 Indonesian orphans, who were allegedly brought into the country for a long-term soccer camp, but who the government suspects are trafficking victims.

-The involuntary domestic servitude of men, women and children within Paraguay remains a serious problem.
-Indigenous persons are particularly at risk of being subjected to forced labor or forced prostitution, both in Paraguay and abroad.
-Poor children from rural areas are subjected to forced commercial sexual exploitation and domestic servitude in urban centers such as Asuncion, Ciudad del Este, and Encarnacion, and a significant number of street children are trafficking victims.
-Many undocumented migrants, some of whom could be trafficked, travel through the Tri-Border Area of Paraguay, Argentina, and Brazil.
+The involuntary domestic servitude of men, women and children within Paraguay remained a serious problem in 2009.
+Indigenous persons were particularly at risk of being subjected to forced labor or forced prostitution, both in Paraguay and abroad.
+Poor children from rural areas were subjected to forced commercial sexual exploitation and domestic servitude in urban centers such as Asunción, Ciudad del Este, and Encarnación, and a significant number of street children are trafficking victims.
+Many undocumented migrants, some of whom could be trafficked, traveled through the Tri-Border Area of Paraguay, Argentina, and Brazil.

-The Government of Paraguay does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+In 2009 the Government of Paraguay did not fully comply with the minimum standards for eliminating trafficking; however, it was making significant efforts to do so.
 The government increased law enforcement efforts against sex trafficking offenders, but lagged in providing adequate services to trafficking victims.
-Revisions in the penal code strengthened the government’s ability to prosecute international cases of trafficking, but failed to adequately prohibit internal cases of forced labor or forced prostitution.
+Revisions in the penal code strengthened the government's ability to prosecute international cases of trafficking, but failed to adequately prohibit internal cases of forced labor or forced prostitution.
 Paraguayan authorities have made no discernible progress in confronting acts of official complicity.

+The country ratified the 2000 UN TIP Protocol in September 2004.

-THe U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

+In 2023, the Organised Crime Index gave Paraguay a score of 7.5 out of 10 for human trafficking.